sdum72/sdum-test/README.md

 # sdum-test
-This is a repo for testing github activities
+This is a **repo** for testing github activities

+1. This is a numbered list.
+2. Second numbered list!

+add some thing to my readme to test for a pull request!